SFStefenon/Digital_ED/README.md

 ---

 YOLO is used for object detection considering a custom dataset (symbols, labels, and specifiers) from relay-based railway interlocking systems.
 The explanation of how YOLO is employed is presented [here](https://github.com/SFStefenon/Digital_ED/tree/main/YOLO).
-To ensure that the best architecture setup is considered, hypertuning is used for model selection (YOLOv8n, YOLOv8s, YOLOv8m, YOLOv8l, and YOLOv8x) and hyperparameters tuning.
+To ensure that the best architecture is considered, hypertuning for model selection (YOLOv8n, YOLOv8s, YOLOv8m, YOLOv8l, and YOLOv8x) and hyperparameters tuning is performed.

 To perform the hyperparameters tuning of YOLO the Optuna using a tree-structured Parzen estimator is used, an example of this computation is available [here](https://github.com/SFStefenon/Digital_ED/blob/main/Optuna/yolov8-optuna-sd2.py).
 Since the analysis uses a deep learning-based model, the model will require a high processing time to be trained (considering the defined number of epochs) depending on your dataset.